dennisvang/tufup-example/README.md

 ```

 This script will automatically:
-1. Install all required packages:
+1. Install all required packages using pip:
-   - Install requirements from requirements.txt
+   - Install the project in editable mode
-   - Install development requirements from requirements-dev.txt
+   - Install all dependencies from pyproject.toml
 2. Initialize the repository
 3. Create version 1.0:
    - Set version to 1.0